 Arizona Beverages has been brewing America’s No. 1 tea and juice-drink brand – Arizona® Iced Tea – from its manufacturing and distribution facility in Woodbridge since 1992.
 The company announced its plans to double the size of its New Jersey facility in 2016 to roll out its new products.
 Arizona was approved for $18.9 million in tax incentives over 10 years to construct the new 559,915-square-foot manufacturing plant adjacent to its existing facility.

-Beverage maker Bai Brands announced it will expand its operations in New Jersey by moving its main storage and distribution operations to a 225,000 square-foot facility in Bordentown, once owned by Ocean Spray.
-The move will support the rapid growth of the company’s line of antioxidant-rich beverages.
-The business was founded in 2009 in a basement in Princeton.
-In 2013, Bai signed a distribution deal with the Dr. Pepper Snapple Group.
-The company was recently named one of “America’s 20 Most Promising Companies” by Forbes.
+In 2015, beverage maker Bai Brands expanded its operations in New Jersey by moving its main storage and distribution operations to a 225,000 square-foot facility in Bordentown in order to support the rapid growth of the company’s line of antioxidant-rich beverages.
+Founded in a basement in Princeton in 2009, today Bai is the fastest growing brand in the enhanced water category and was recently named one of “America’s 20 Most Promising Companies.”
+The company was acquired by Dr Pepper Snapple Group Inc. in January 2017.

 Bridor USA Inc.